someshg/test2/README.md

 * A very specific format of the output header line is given.
 The code documents the format
 * for the top 10 occupations, the output contains the occupation name; number of certified applications for the occupation; and percentage of applications for the occupation as a percent of total number of certified applications
 * for the top 10 states, similar information is required except grouping is by state instead of by occupation
-* The output must be in descending order by count; and in case of ties in alphabetical order by occupation name or state name
+* The output must be in descending order by count; and in case of ties, in alphabetical order by occupation name or state name
 ### The Unspecified Requirement

 It is pretty reasonable to assume that the initial request will be followed by new requests for slightly varying information.
 Some examples may be